tolgaerok/tolga-scripts/ARCH/BIGLINUX/NEW-INSTALLS-DEC-2024/SYSTEM-TWEAKS/io-schudler.md

 ```

 If you would like to run something like `mq-deadline` on your NVMe Drives by default then on the second like at the end in quotations where it says “none” replace none with `mq-deadline` and keep the quotations around it then we can save this file by pressing Control + X then y and enter.

+# Trim timer

+What the `fstrim.timer` Does

+- The `fstrim.timer` automatically runs the fstrim command periodically (default is weekly).
+- This helps to optimize SSD performance by freeing up unused blocks, allowing the SSD's controller to manage space more efficiently.

+With this setup, your SSD will be regularly trimmed without manual intervention.

+    sudo systemctl enable fstrim.timer
+    sudo systemctl start fstrim.timer
+    systemctl status fstrim.timer
+    sudo fstrim -v /